periode/thesis/communications/reset_journal/corpus/notes.md

 1. personal pride, prestige and preference
 2. technical argument (negative: tool not supporting X, etc. **or** positive: [prettier is the only fully automated style guide](https://prettier.io/docs/en/why-prettier.html))
-3. rationale argument
+3. social argument

-categories 1. uses the pronoun "i", first person singluar, the 3. uses "we": hints at the relationship between organizations (while at the same time being for interoperability)
+categories 1. uses the pronoun "i", first person singular, the 3. uses "we": hints at the relationship between organizations (while at the same time being for interoperability)

 ---
 ---
 ---

-javascript doesn't actually have a style guide ruby has one go has everything python has a style guide as well

-in Standard, the tool *is* the convention
+in Standard, the tool *is* the convention: most of it is about functional as well as aesthetic (they are intertwined)

+in Airbnb, the organization is the convention: the discourse is didactic, explain to the users why they do something, and providing the users with explanations AND alternatives to the code they post

+in Prettier, the opinion is the convention?

 ## [prettier](https://prettier.io/docs/en/why-prettier.html)